raviinder/contributed-plugins/range-slider/README.md

 Configuration parameters
 - open: boolean to set the controls panel (description and slider) open by default
+- maximize: boolean to specify if the slider is maximized by default,
+- maximizeDesc: boolean to specify if the description section is maximized by default,
 - autorun: boolean to start the animation automatically (if true, open should be true as well)
 - loop: boolean to restart automatically the animation when it reaches the end of the array
 - controls: string array who contains needed controls.
 Order inside the array has no effect.